 Playing with your dog keeps him healthy and happy and helps keep his weight in check, avoiding obesity.
 And, for more fun, Bichons can even be trained for tricks with their stuffed dog toys.

-Bichons are smart and enjoy a challenge like this acorn with little squeak chipmunks.
+Bichons are smart and enjoy a challenge like this meerkat den with 3 adorable squeak meerkats.

 Purchase Safe Toys